pedrojosevidal/start/task1.1.md

  _underscores_

 listas
-1. Fptata
+1. paptata.
-2. oberdose
+2. oberdose.
-⋅⋅* DNA
+* DNA.
-1. Best Of Me
+1. Best Of Me.
-⋅⋅1.
-Lotto
+* lotto.
-4. Blod Sweat And Tears
+4. Blod Sweat And Tears.
+* Unordered list can use asterisks
+- Or minuses
++ Or pluses